sandermvdb/chess22k/README.md

 # chess22k

 A chessengine build in Java that uses the UCI protocol to communicate with graphical interfaces.
-Should be used with a 64 bit JRE.
-Score is about 2600 elo.
+Should be used with a 64 bit JRE for optimal performance.
+Score is about 2700 elo.

 ## Features
 - (magic) bitboards